NayyarAbhi/automated_test_Hudl/README.md

 ##Generating the test report##
 This project is using Allure Report to automatically generate test report Command line to generate it in two ways:

-mvn allure:serve: To open report in browser mvn allure:report: To generate project report at target/site/allure-maven-plugin folder
+mvn allure:serve > To open report in browser

+mvn allure:report > To generate project report at target/site/allure-maven-plugin folder

 Sample reports attached in email